 Introducing Boards: Manage Projects Where Your Files Live

-Brault Boards are Kanban-style project boards built directly into your file management workspace.
-Each card on a Board is an actual file โ not a task that links to a file somewhere else.
-You define custom properties (status, person, date, checkbox), drag files between columns, and track your creative workflow without ever leaving the place where your files live.
+Brault Boards are project boards built directly into your file management workspace.
+Each item on a Board is an actual file, not a task that links to a file somewhere else.
+You define custom properties (status, person, date, checkbox), move files through your stages, and track your creative workflow without ever leaving the place where your files live.

 The problem: your files live in one tool, your project management in another